ganeshkbhat/esm-file-dir-constants/README.md

 # esm-constants
-work with esm filepath dirname constants in imports
+work with esm __filepath and __dirname pathing constants in imports as in commonjs nodejs environment

 Demos can be found in the folder [demos](https://github.com/ganeshkbhat/esm-file-dir-constants/tree/main/demos)